jmcooper/angular-hogwarts-tdd-kata/README.md

 ### Test 2

-Very good.
+Very good you remembered to run the tests again.
 Next we need to see the result of our registration attempt. **I will put the ``RegistrationService`` response on the scope**

 ``test/catalog/catalog-controller-specs.js``
 ```js